Read about how we defended a client against several weapons charges where he was ultimately found not guilty.

 The police went to SR’s residence the next day to execute a search warrant.
 Upon searching the premises the police found an unregistered rifle, metal knuckledusters and commercially made hunting style slingshot which were prohibited under the Weapons Prohibition Act.
 SR did not hold a firearms licence.

-It was SR’s defence that majority of the prohibited weapons were left by the victim.
+It was SR’s defence that majority of the prohibited weapons were the property of the victim.

 O’Brien Criminal and Civil Solicitors defended client in a contested hearing

-Some of the items were non-functional and were intended to be used as ornaments.
+Some of the items were non-functional and the only intent was for use as ornaments.
 O’Brien Criminal and Civil Solicitors successfully defended SR. It was difficult for the prosecution to prove that the alleged items were weapons as defined by the Weapons Prohibition Act.

 SR was found not guilty of all charges.